 (Please note that Diabetes UK cannot take responsibility for these products or services.)

 Q: Do I get free prescriptions/eye tests/glasses/dental treatment etc?

-People who treat their diabetes with tablets or insulin are entitled to free prescriptions, and everyone with diabetes is entitled to free NHS sight tests.
+People who treat their diabetes with tablets, injectable therapies or insulin are entitled to free prescriptions, and everyone with diabetes is entitled to free NHS sight tests.
 Having diabetes does not automatically qualify someone for free dental treatment.
-For more information about healthcare entitlements see leaflet HC11, Are you entitled to help with health costs?, available from the Department of Health literature line on 0800 555777 (email: firstname.lastname@example.org).
+To find out the rules on different services for different parts of the UK, go to the health costs section on the NHS Business Services Authority website.